STATS 3006 - Mathematical Statistics III

 General Course Information

-Course Code STATS 3006 Course Mathematical Statistics III Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites (MATHS 1012 and STATS 2107) or (MATHS 2201 and MATHS 2202) or (MATHS 2106 and MATHS 2107) Assumed Knowledge STATS 2107 Course Description Statistical methods used in practice are based on a foundation of statistical theory.
+Course Code STATS 3006 Course Mathematical Statistics III Coordinating Unit Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites (MATHS 1012 and STATS 2107) or (MATHS 2201 and MATHS 2202) or (MATHS 2106 and MATHS 2107) Assumed Knowledge STATS 2107 Course Description Statistical methods used in practice are based on a foundation of statistical theory.
 One branch of this theory uses the tools of probability to establish important distributional results that are used throughout statistics.
 Another major branch of statistical theory is statistical inference.
 It deals with issues such as how do we define a "good" estimator or hypothesis test, how do we recognise one and how do we construct one?
 This course is concerned with the fundamental theory of random variables and statistical inference.

 Topics covered are: calculus of distributions, moments, moment generating functions; multivariate distributions, marginal and conditional distributions, conditional expectation and variance operators, change of variable, multivariate normal distribution, exact distributions arising in statistics; weak convergence, convergence in distribution, weak law of large numbers, central limit theorem; statistical inference, likelihood, score and information; estimation, minimum variance unbiased estimation, the Cramer-Rao lower bound, exponential families, sufficient statistics, the Rao-Blackwell theorem, efficiency, consistency, maximum likelihood estimators, large sample properties; tests of hypotheses, most powerful tests, the Neyman-Pearson lemma, likelihood ratio, score and Wald tests, large sample properties.